detec/SF5Angular/README.md

 Backend implementation has been taken from <https://github.com/detec/SF5Spring> with enhancements and RESTful service modified to comply with common Javascript frameworks practices.

+## Features ##

+Leaving behind satellite television details, Openbox SF-5 settings editor is a representation of a typical full-cycle CRUD application.
+It is able to:

+- import catalogue data from structured text files (refreshed transponder data from resources like <http://ru.kingofsat.net>) into relational database;
+- create and edit own entities (gadget settings) using catalogue data, store them in database and reuse when needed.

 ## User authentication ##

 This implementation of Openbox SF-5 settings editor provides SQL-based user authentication (Spring Security 4 used) and registration, so that it can be run in a cloud.
 Each user can access only his/her own SF-5 settings.
 At the same time, a user has the right to update common catalogue with transponder data, without the need for the administrator to do this routine job.
 User administrator with credentials admin/1 is checked and, if necessary, created at every application startup.
 Form login authentication is used for accessing web pages and REST service.